wtsanshou/Linux/LinuxShell/TextProcessing/HrTail.md

 tail -c 20 [filename]  # Last 20 characters
 ```

 We can also specify a certain number of lines to be displayed and list multiple filenames as well.
 It may also be used to display a specified number of bytes from an input file.
-Click here for more details about using the tail command.
+Click <a href="http://www.linfo.org/tail.html">here</a> for more details about using the tail command.

 **Task**